bbannour/SPTG/README.md

 It relies on **path-guided symbolic execution**, which explores the input path and builds **symbolic constraints** over inputs and timing.
-SPTG embeds the **Z3 SMT solver**, which is used to check the **satisfiability of path conditions** along the main test purpose path and its **immediate divergent paths**, as well as to ensure determinism.
+SPTG embeds the **SMT-solver Z3**, which is used to check the **satisfiability of path conditions** along the main test purpose path and its **immediate divergent paths**, as well as to check determinism.
 Infeasible branches, inconsistent with the test purpose, are pruned early during symbolic exploration, avoiding dead paths that correspond to excluded behaviors.

   <div style="text-align: center; margin: 0 10px;">